dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/linear_constraints.md

 hcat(asset_sets[!, :Asset], DataFrame(:A_t => vec(A)))
 ````

-### Constraining the weight contribution of a single asset relative to a set of assets
+### Constraining the weight contribution of a single asset relative to a subset of assets

 We can also constrain a single asset relative to a whole asset set.
 This is essentially the same as the previous case.
 But instead of constraining the weight of the `anchor` asset to some factor of the weight of another one, we constrain it to some factor multiplied by the sum of the weights of a subset of assets.
 Mathematically, this is ``w_{x} - f \sum \bm{w}_{\mathcal{\Omega}} \geq 0``, when the constraint is a lower bound, and ``-\left(w_{x} - f \sum\left(\bm{w}_{\mathcal{\Omega}}\right)\right) \geq 0`` when it is an upper bound.
 Where ``x`` is an asset, ``\mathcal{\Omega}`` is a subset of assets, and ``f`` is the relative factor.